 Few occasions arise when a person has the opportunity to be a witness to history – or in former NYPD Detective Enrique Colon’s case, to be called directly to it.

 Colon, like many American citizens, witnessed the crash of the first hijacked plane into the World Trade Center on Sept.
 11, 2001 and was summoned to duty soon after the second plane also made its collision.
-A near 21-year veteran who retired from the police force in 2006, Colon, 46, came to the Manchester branch of the Ocean County library on Friday afternoon to share his story to a small, but rapt audience.
+A near 21-year veteran who retired from the police force in 2006, Colon, 46, came to the of the Ocean County library on Friday afternoon to share his story to a small, but rapt audience.

 “I’m not here to discuss things that are especially graphic, or to bring up depressing issues," Colon emphasized.
 “I’m more here to talk about things that I experienced and felt which were emotionally uplifting.”

 Before discussing Sept.
 11, Colon shared his memories of being a rookie undercover officer in the mid-1980s, in some of New York’s most treacherous neighborhoods.
 His success in Fort Apache and the South Bronx led him to be promoted to Gold Shield Detective.

 “It was a pat on the back, especially after only a few years,” hesaid.

 When asked what it was like to be an undercover officer, Colon replied that it was an enjoyable job, but a dangerous one.
 At one point, Colon had a $50,000 contract put out on his life by some local drug dealers who felt he was “disrupting” their operations.

 “I wasn’t that scared, because I knew that backup was only a minute away,” Colon said.

 However, the efforts of Colon and his fellow officers paid off, as the numerous arrests they made led to people in communities like Harlem and Washington Heights get more involved in making everyday life safer for one another, and gradually, the neighborhoods improved.